TIBCOSoftware/snappydata/dtests/src/resources/regression_docs/HowToRunRowStoreTests.md

  -d <boolean>              -- whether to delete passed test run logs, the default value is true

- -m mail_address           -- email address to send results of run to
+ -m mail_address           -- email address to send results of the run to
 ```

-####Running single test/selected tests from a bt
+#### Running single test/selected tests from a bt

-If one wants to run just a single test or select tests from the bt, then all the other tests in that bt file needs to be commented out.
-One can also create a new .bt file with only required tests and use that bt file while execution.
-Above mentioned procedure for running a battery test needs to be followed after the changes for bt file are done.
+If one wants to run just a single test or selected tests from the bt, then all the other tests in the bt file needs to be commented.
+One can also create a new .bt file, with only required tests and use that bt file while execution.
+The above mentioned procedure for running a battery test needs to be followed after changes for bt files and local.conf are done.

-##Battery tests included in row store regression
+## Battery tests included in row store regression

-####The following battery tests have been selected to run as a part of regression for RowStore:
+#### The following battery tests have been selected to run as a part of regression for RowStore:

 1. sql.joins.sqlJoin.bt